 Entering college is a pivotal point in most students’ lives.
-The transition from school to college, in and of itself, is a huge change – you leave behind your school friends, start afresh in a new environment, live away from home, and are faced with a myriad of challenges.
-However, as an international student, the change is even more stark.
+The transition from school to college, in and of itself, is a huge change – you leave behind your school friends, start afresh in a new environment, live away from home, and face a myriad of challenges.
+However, as an international student, the transition is even more stark.
 In addition to the above-mentioned novelties, international students also have to adjust in a society completely different from their own.

 Here are a few tips that Indian students in particular can keep in mind as they pack their bags for college abroad: